ftchirou/faical.dev/src/spaced-repetition-swift-2/README.md

 # Build a spaced repetition app in Swift: Handling difficulty

 In our [first article](../articles/spaced-repetition-swift.html) about spaced repetition, we put together an initial version of the SuperMemo algorithm in a couple of Swift lines.
 However, our algorithm is far from perfect.
 In particular, it does not account for how hard it is to learn an item, when calculating the interval of time after which the item should be reviewed.
 Ideally, difficult items should be reviewed more frequently than the easier ones.
-Let's explore, in this article, how next versions of SuperMemo handle difficulty when computing repetition intervals.
+Let's explore, in this article, how SuperMemo 2 (SM-2) handles difficulty when computing repetition intervals.

 ## Easiness Factor (E-Factor)